KonstantinosRamm/VideoToAScii/README.md

 ```

 # TODO
-* Try embossing effect  X tried already.not visible in ascii
+* Try embossing effect : Tried already.not visible in ascii